PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 4. Picky type checkers may be a pain for programmers, but they help avoid unintended type conversions that hide logic errors, and they also reduce the tendency of a language to run slow due to silently and automatically converting types repeatedly at runtime.

 ### Chapter 8, Checking Types on Arrays, Method Calls, and Structure Accesses
+This chapter expands on the type checking principles introduced earlier, focusing on more intricate operations.
+It covers type checks for arrays, method calls, and structured types like classes in the Jzero subset of Java.
+Key topics include array type checks, method call verification, and structured type access validation.
+Mastering these concepts enables developers to conduct sophisticated tree traversals for comprehensive type checking, crucial for building practical programming languages.
+Beginning with array type checking, this chapter lays the groundwork for handling complex composite types, empowering readers to enhance compiler capabilities effectively.

 **Key Insights**:
 1. For any specific array access, the result of a subscript operator will be the array’s element type.
 With a struct or class access, the name of the (member) field within the struct must be used to determine the resulting type, via a symbol table lookup or something equivalent.